Skip to contents

 StateLabelX: First dimension of labels for State Classes

-It is also possible to add values to a Datasheet without loading it into R. Below we create a vector of forestTypes and add this to the stsim_StateLabelX Datasheet as a data frame using saveDatasheet().
+It is also possible to add values to a datasheet without loading it into R. Below we create a vector of forestTypes and add this to the stsim_StateLabelX datasheet as a data frame using saveDatasheet().

 # Create a vector containing the State Class labels